 Why ask the firm that implements both

 This is our differentiator and why this comparison is different: at iTechDev we implement both Odoo and SAP Business One.
 We have no incentive to push you toward one or the other; we have an incentive for the project to go well, because we stay with the operation afterward.
-We're a software factory, Odoo Ready partner, CMMI Level 2, REPSE, with more than 200 projects delivered, 5.0★ on Clutch, and a Monterrey + Texas presence.
+We're a software factory, Odoo Ready partner, REPSE, with more than 200 projects delivered, 5.0★ on Clutch, and a Monterrey, Guadalajara + Texas presence.
 And, on the Odoo side, we run our own company on Odoo 19 — we speak from operation, not from the catalog.